 Relationships are key to building trust.
 Our officers will work hard every day to create and strengthen relationships with the community.
 And we will prioritize and emphasize inclusion and diversity in all that we do.
 Together, we will ensure that all of Boston’s neighborhoods are safe.

-I look forward to working with the community, the members of the Boston Police Department, and all our partners to build on our successes and continue to move the Department forward.
+I look forward to working closely with the community, members of the Boston Police Department and all of our partners to make Boston the safest city in the country.